vmaleev/ImageCrawler/README.md

 - The `docker-compose.yml` file must correctly establish the network connections between services.
 - Include volume management for persistent data storage where appropriate.
-- Ensure the application is secure and robust against common failures.

 ### Testing: